astroprofsmith/intromodern.github.io/_sources/c10force.md

 A graph of $\beta$ as a function of time (in years) in the lab frame for an object of mass 1 kg, experiencing a constant force of $9.81$ N in the $x$ direction.
-The blue line shows the object starting from rest, while the magneta line shows the object starting from $\beta=0.8$.
+The blue line shows the object starting from rest, while the magenta line shows the object starting from $\beta=0.8$.
 In neither case does the speed increase beyond 1, which is indicated by the red horizontal dotted line.
 ```